nup-csai/flask-project-YaroslavMayorov/docs.md

 /recover_password (POST) - processes data from the form, check if such user exists and send new password in email

-/profile (GET) - shows the html page with menu: links to user profile, to tracked item, to bought items

 /form (GET) - shows the html page with the form with information about user

 /form (POST) - processes data from the form, change the data about user in database